Minestom/minestom.net/docs/world/batch.md

 // Applies at chunk (1, 2), so block (16, 64, 32)
 batch.apply(instance, 1, 2, chunk -> { /* ... */ });

-// Or against a chunk you already have a reference to batch.apply(instance, chunk, null);
+// Or against a chunk you already have batch.apply(instance, chunk, null);
 ```

 ::: warning
 The target chunk must be loaded.
-If it is not, the batch logs a warning, places nothing, and never runs the callback.
+Otherwise the batch logs a warning, places nothing, and never runs the callback.
 The `apply(Instance, int, int, ChunkCallback)` overload additionally returns `null`.
 :::

 ## AbsoluteBlockBatch

-Each affected chunk is applied independently, so the batch is not atomic across chunk borders.
-A player standing near a boundary can briefly see one chunk updated before the next.
-The callback runs once every chunk has finished.

 There are no position arguments, since the coordinates passed to `setBlock` are already the final ones: